wrsturgeon/robocup-upennalizers/README.md

 UPennalizers

 Forked from the original (c.
 2019, GitLab); iterative improvements.
+New code can be compiled by `cd`ing to `src/` and running `./compile start.cpp [--release/--debug]`, which creates the main executable at `bin/start`.
+Legacy code can be run by `cd`ing to `legacy/Player/` and running `./game main`.

+Description from the legacy codebase:

 The project began with the University of Pennsylvania RoboCup code base from the 2011 RoboCup season and is continuing to evolve into an ever more